RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_file_based_translation_memory.md

 ```
 ***

-5. The recognition settings are used to identify elements that do not change during translation such as numbers, dates, acronyms, etc. When the recognition settings are enabled these items are identified as placeables.
-Placeables can be transferred directly from the current source segment to the new target segment without having to type them manually.
-When you create a TM in Var:ProductName, all recognition settings are enabled by default.
-In our example we use a ```GetRecognizers``` helper function that returns all possible values of **BuiltinRecognizers**, thereby enabling our sample TM for all recognition types.
+5. The recognition settings identify elements that do not change during translation, such as numbers, dates, and acronyms.
+When you enable these settings, Studio marks those elements as placeables.
+Placeables can move directly from the source segment to the target segment without manual entry.
+When you create a TM in Var:ProductName, Studio enables all recognition settings by default.
+In this example, a `GetRecognizers` helper function returns all **BuiltinRecognizers** values and enables every recognition type.

 # [C#](#tab/tabid-4)
 ```cs